zydou/arti/doc/dev/notes/relay-conflux.md

 will never get initialized with an outgoing Tor channel.
-The only responsibility of this reactor will be to forward cells either to `BWD` (in the case of circuit-level SENDMEs), or to the stream data `Sink` (connected either to `StreamWrite`, for single-path cirucits, or `ConfluxController`, for the multi-path ones).
+The only responsibility of this reactor will be to forward cells either to `BWD` (in the case of circuit-level SENDMEs), or to the stream data `Sink` (connected either to `StreamReactor`, for single-path cirucits, or `ConfluxController`, for the multi-path ones).

 Various parts of the `FWD` reactor will need to be abstracted away, as they will be different on the client side: